sd-92/supermemo-2-flashcards/README.md

 # SuperMemo 2 flashcard application
 An iOS flashcard app built to investigate spaced repetition theory and how it can affect language learning.
-The app uses SuperMemo2 algorithm in order to schedule card reviews.
+The app uses SuperMemo2 algorithm to schedule card reviews.

 ### How card reviews are scheduled
 1. All new items have an Easiness factor (EF) equal to 2.5.